vector2927/recruit_coosy_website/README.md

 # recruit_coosy_website

-This is the website I have done for an assignment of a japanese company's interview.
+This is the website I have done for a japanese company.

 This is just a single page website created using HTML, PHP and SCSS.
 The site is well crafted for SEO optimization too.